Sorry, you need to enable JavaScript to visit this website.

 Medicaid Reports

-MCO External Quality Review Annual Technical Reports
+MCP External Quality Review Annual Technical Reports

-Medicaid Managed Care Performance Reports
+Medicaid Managed Care Plans Performance Reports

-CMS Form 416 (sending these files by separate email)
+CMS Form 416

 The Early and Periodic Screening, Diagnostic and Treatment (EPSDT) services benefit provides comprehensive and preventive health care services for children under age 21 who are enrolled in Medicaid.
 EPSDT is key to ensuring that children and adolescents receive appropriate preventive, dental, mental health and specialty services.